-After a sumptuous buffet breakfast at Parlor, we recommend a gentle 15 minute stroll to medieval St. Stephen's Cathedral.
+After a sumptuous buffet breakfast at the Parlor restaurant, we recommend a gentle 15-minute stroll to medieval St. Stephen's Cathedral.
 Mozart was married beneath its towering steeple, and if you climb the 343 steps you can enjoy breathtaking views over the city.
 The nearby Goldenes Quartier sits among the Baroque buildings of the UNESCO listed Innere Stadt, so you can spend the rest of the morning admiring the architecture and exploring the flagship stores of Prada, Louis Vuitton or Alexander McQueen.

-Dating from the 16th century, the expansive Naschmarkt food market has stalls and casual restaurants where you can sample local specialities or enjoy a delicious lunch.
-Stroll over to the museum quarter to view the work of great Austrian artists like Egon Schiele and Gustav Klimt at the Leopold Museum, or cutting edge contemporary creations at the eye catching Mumok.
-Afterwards, visit the nearby Neubau district to browse boutiques filled with stylish designer fashion and homeware.
+Dating from the 16th century, the expansive Naschmarkt food market has stalls and casual restaurants where you can sample local specialties or enjoy a delicious lunch.
+Stroll over to the museum quarter to view the work of great Austrian artists like Egon Schiele and Gustav Klimt at the Leopold Museum, or cutting-edge contemporary creations at the eye catching Mumok.
+Afterwards, visit the nearby Neubau district to browse boutiques filled with stylish designer fashion.

 End your day with an evening performance at the Vienna State Opera or Wiener Konzerthaus, both within walking distance of the hotel.
-After delighting in Wagner or Verdi, you can savour Austrian fine dining at the Stadtpark's Michelin starred Steirereck restaurant.
-Ask our concierge in advance to help with reservations.
-For dessert, try a delicious, traditional bundt cake or chocolate sachertorte.
+After delighting in Wagner or Verdi, you can savour Austrian fine dining at one of the excellent restaurants in the city.
+Ask our staff in advance to help with reservations.
+For dessert, try a delicious, traditional bundt cake or chocolate cake.
 Back at the hotel, a glass of fine Scotch whisky at the Intermezzo Bar makes a perfect nightcap.

-In 2018, the international Management Consulting Firm Mercer ranked Vienna as the city with the highest quality of life for the ninth time in a row.
-Decisive for this top position once again was the diverse cultural offerings, the well-developed health care system, the recreation areas, the low crime rate and the moderate real estate prices, when compared to other cities.
+Until 2019, Vienna topped the ranking of international Management Consulting Firm Mercer as the city with the highest quality of life worldwide for the 10th year running.
+Also, the annual Economist Intelligence Unit's global livability index has named Vienna the World's Most Livable City for the second time in a row.
+Decisive for this top position were the diverse cultural offerings, the well-developed health care system, the recreation areas, the low crime rate and the moderate real estate prices.

 Some Facts and Figures